Last updated: April 23, 2026

 Is There an App That Tells You if Food is Halal?
 (2026 Guide)

-Yes — several apps can check if food is halal by scanning barcodes or ingredients.
-Here is how they work and which ones are most accurate.
+Yes, several apps can check if food is halal by scanning barcodes, ingredients, or product photos.
+This guide covers how they work, which ones are most accurate, and how to pick one by region and use case.

 Posted by